FaizAzhar/parTimeROC/README.md

 and specificity of the covariates at specific time point using the `parTimeROC::timeroc_predict()` function.
 This will return a list of dataframe for each specified time.

+To generate the ROC curve, user can choose to conduct the prediction procedure using the `type = 'standard'` or `type = 'landmark'` approach.

+By default, the `type = 'standard'` analysis will be used to produce the ROC curve at different time point.
+After model fitting procedure, the estimated parameters will be extracted and used to compute the ROC at the specified time of interest.

+Meanwhile for the `type = 'landmark'` analysis, at each time point of interest, the status of each observation will be updated prior running the model fitting procedure.
+Hence, in landmark analysis, the fitting procedure will be conducted multiple times.
+At each time of interest, the updated estimators are then used to produce the ROC curve.

 ``` r
 library(parTimeROC)